Digital Analytics In Marketing: Using Data for Customer Journeys

 Digital Analytics Tools: Going Beyond Google Analytics

-Digital analytics professionals will often tell you that Google analytics or any web analytics for that manner doesn’t provide you the required depth of digital data.
+Digital analytics professionals will often tell you that Google Analytics or any web analytics in that manner doesn’t provide you with the required depth of digital data.

-On the other hand, most of them might not be sure of how they can generate actionable insights from paid digital marketing tools beyond the cliche reports and well-known indicators.
+On the other hand, most of them might not be sure of how they can generate actionable insights from paid digital marketing tools beyond cliché reports and well-known indicators.

 The simple reason why digital analytics tools are required is based on the need for data-driven insights that allow digital analysts to understand user behavior and customer experience on a comparative note.